taivokasper/opencopilot/README.md

 opencopilot chat "Hello, who are you?"
 ```

-> [!NOTE]
-> While setting up the minimal copilot is quick, easy and fun, adding knowledge base to your copilot unlocks a whole new experience, see more below.

 ## 📖 Customizing, improving, testing and deploying your Copilot

-See the [documentation](https://docs.opencopilot.dev/improve/customize-your-copilo) to customize your copilot:
+While setting up the minimal copilot is quick, easy and fun, adding knowledge base to your copilot unlocks a whole new experience.
+Read how to customize your Copilot from the [documentation](https://docs.opencopilot.dev/improve/customize-your-copilo), which covers:

-* Customize your copilot by prompting
+* Customizing your copilot by prompting
 * Adding knowledge base
 * Automatic evaluation
 * Debugging LLM generation, retrieval, etc.